-Choosing the Best FTP Client in 2022
+Choosing the Best FTP Client

 While most web hosting dashboards try to make managing files as straightforward as possible, a good File Transfer Protocol (FTP) client can further simplify the job for serious web developers.
 There are certain cases where a solid FTP client is required, such as uploading data to a KeyCDN Push Zone.
 Mandatory or not, FTP clients allow users to quickly download, upload or update website files without navigating endless dialog boxes.

 In addition to being equipped with cipher suites for encrypted FTP transfers, most FTP clients are lightweight and consume few resources.
 If you were to ask 100 developers to name the best FTP client, you'd probably get 100 different answers!
 The best client for you depends on many factors, so here is a guide to the most popular free and premium options to help you decide which one best matches your needs and preferences.
 We have listed clients in a randomized order; this is not a ranked list.